blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/xss6.py.md

 # Answer

-It is an Cross Site Scripting (XSS) issue. 'userName' parameter is vulnerable for injection attacks and the code does not sanitize the user inputs properly.
+It is a Cross Site Scripting (XSS) issue. 'userName' parameter is vulnerable for injection attacks and the code does not sanitize the user inputs properly.